kbijakowski/docker_sfc_blueprint/README.md

    [HT] curl <server_ip>:8181
    ```

-   For 8080 you should see receive notification page with ACCESS DENIED information (triffic filtered by URL filter)
+   For 8080 you should see receive notification page with ACCESS DENIED information (traffic filtered by URL filter)

    **For 8181 you should see directory list returned by pythons SimpleHTTPServer**